 Being a mother of a child with HIV-related Neurodevelopmental disorders in the Zimbabwean Context

-Background: There is a growing population of mothers caring for their biological children who are infected with Human Immunodeficiency
+Background: There is a growing population of mothers caring for their biological children who are infected with Human

-of being a mother is a complex and multifaceted role geared towards caring for and nurturing children.
-The different ways in which
+(NDDs).
+The occupation of being a mother is a complex and multifaceted role geared towards caring for and nurturing

-mothers negotiate the unique circumstances linked to the occupation of being a mother to a child with diagnosis of HIV-related NDDs
+children.
+The different ways in which mothers negotiate the unique circumstances linked to the occupation of being a mother to a child with diagnosis of HIV-related NDDs warrants exploration.

-Aim: The aim of the study was to describe the mother's experiences of engaging in daily occupations relating to caring for their child
+Aim: The aim of the study was to describe the mother's experiences of engaging in daily occupations relating to caring for

-with HIV-related NDDs.
+their with HIV-related NDDs.

-Methodology: A descriptive qualitative study using a hermeneutic phenomenological approach was used to uncover the mothers'
+Methodology: A descriptive qualitative study using a hermeneutic phenomenological approach was used to uncover the

-five mothers were analysed inductively using a simplified version of the StevickColaizzKeen method.
+conducted with five mothers were analysed inductively using a simplified version of the StevickColaizzKeen method.

-Findings: Two major themes, namely 'Ndozvazviri' (Resilient Acceptance) and 'Rekindled hope for the future' emerged from the
+Findings: Two major themes, namely 'Ndozvazviri' (Resilient Acceptance) and 'Rekindled hope for the future' emerged from

-accepted and found meaning in this caring role.
-Their meaning was expressed through the opportunity to care for their own child and to
+this, mothers accepted and found meaning in this caring role.
+Their meaning was expressed through the opportunity to care

-observe their progress in occupational development and engagement.
-These interactions created positive experiences for the mothers
+for their own child and to observe their progress in occupational development and engagement.
+These interactions created positive experiences for the mothers and rekindled their hope for the future of their child.

-Discussion and recommendations: Despite the huge demands associated with being a mother of a child with HIV-related NDDs,
+Discussion and recommendations: Despite the huge demands associated with being a mother of a child with HIV-related

-therapists designing interventions for families, to carefully consider how the mothering role positively shapes the identities of mothers
+encourage occupational therapists designing interventions for families, to carefully consider how the mothering role positively shapes the identities of mothers caring for children with HIV-related NDDs.

 Key words: mothering, HIV-related NDDs, caregiver